Sawtaytoes/OneForm/everything-explained/show-an-error-message-under-a-group-of-fields.md

 What's gonna happen next?

-OneForm translates all `undefined` error messages as `' '`.
+OneForm translates all `true` error messages as `' '`.
 If you didn't catch that, it's a space character.
 It does this because a space character translates to a truthy value.
 Useful when triggering the error state of a form without displaying an error message.

 ### Using a space character